skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 # Introduction

-This blog will introduce the label noise problem in our datasets and cover various cleaning methods that can reduce the time taken to fix noisy labels in a dataset
+This blog will introduce the label noise problem in our datasets and cover various cleaning methods that can reduce the time taken to fix noisy labels in a dataset.

+When we create a dataset for a supervised task (transcription, entity, intent, etc), we do so by tagging samples from a set of labels.
+But some samples are mis-labelled and they add *noise* to the (supposedly) clean dataset.
+This is what we call Label Noise.
+Since this is a relatively unexplored problem for us, we start by questioning its existence and relevance in our datasets.
+In the first section, we quantify this noise in a dataset, and measure its impact on the models we build.
+The following section, looks at ways to (partially) reduce this noise - what we call cleaning methods - and investigates the relationship between two measurable metrics - efficiency of cleaning and resulting model performance.
+This allows us to reach interesting conclusions like - *clean y% of the dataset using a method M, and you will get some x% bump in model performance*.
+We conclude with a short detour to look at the causes of label noise, and how we can minimise these underlying factors.

 ## Classifying causes of intent label noise